 Read on to discover the features on offer at both crypto exchanges.

 Both crypto trading exchanges offer a plethora of payment options.

-Coinbase allows customers from certain countries to deposit and withdraw funds from and to their bank account via bank transfer.
+Coinbase (read our review) allows customers from certain countries to deposit and withdraw funds from and to their bank account via bank transfer.

 US and UK customers for example can use bank transfers to deposit and withdraw funds while Australian customers cannot.
 You can check the available payment methods in your country by clicking on this link.
 It takes up to 4-5 business days for a bank transfer to be processed.

 Robinhood permits you to deposit and withdraw via Bank ACH transfer (US banks – USD payment only).

 Customers from certain countries can deposit and withdraw via debit card and/or credit card.
 Such countries include the US, the UK, Australia, Singapore, France, Switzerland, Canada, and Mexico.
 Other payment options on offer at Coinbase include PayPal.